Read to Me

 • Opportunities to see and discuss outstanding children’s books, including old favorites and new titles representing the diversity and ages of the children involved.

-• Suggestions from library staff on how to make reading aloud fun.
+• Suggestions from library staff and volunteers on how to make reading aloud fun.
 Providing the opportunity for residents to practice reading aloud.

 • An educational video about early literacy and family use of libraries is shown to stimulate discussion.

-• Opportunities for ACF residents and library staff to discuss favorite childhood reading memories and current reading interests.
+• Opportunities for ACF residents, volunteers and library staff to discuss favorite childhood reading memories and current reading interests.

 • Information about resources and services available in the public library and encouragement to the ACF residents to consider the library as a place to visit when they are back with their children.